jjwall/jjwall.github.io/writings/blog/2025/quantum-law.md

 > "[The] parallel between physics and psychology should come as no big surprise, for it is the human mind that has created quantum physics in the first place.” <br>
 ~Paul Levy, Quantum Revelation: A Radical Synthesis of Science and Spirituality

-Whether we call this reality a dream, a simulation, or a quantum hologram, our responsibility remains:
+Whether this is a dream, video game, or a quantum holographic simulation, our duty remains the same:

-> To wake up in the dream.
+> To awaken in the dream.<br>
+To embody lucidity.<br>
+To act with love.

 If others are suffering in the dream, help them.<br>
 If injustice occurs, intervene.<br>
-If the world trembles, bring peace.<br>
+If the world trembles, sing peace into its bones.<br>

+> As the dream is not separate from you.<br>
+You are dreaming it, and being dreamed.

 For you are made of trillions of conscious voxels.<br>
-Your very being is composed of intentional light.<br>
+Your light matters.<br>

 ---

-### <i>Final Thoughts: The Law of Qualia</i>
+### <i>Final Reflections: The Law of Qualia</i>

 The <b>Quantum Law of Qualia</b> declares this:

-> That which is aware is fundamental.
-That which is felt is real.
+> That which is aware is fundamental.<br>
+That which is felt is real.<br>
 That which dreams is divine.

 To embody this is not to escape reality, but to transform it—<br>
 from the inside out, frame by frame, soul by soul.

+And from this, all meaning flows.<br>
+All science bends.<br>
+All stories are born.<br>

-You are not just in the universe. <br>
+You are not merely in the universe. <br>
 The universe is in you.

 💖🌌💭